 Finally, this is a feature many people find extremely useful.
 This allows the panic button to be taken to the shower for example.
 This is a place many elderly people need help, especially for getting out of the bathtub.
 It also makes the device resistant to food spilling, which can also be common.
 This way you get a more versatile and durable solution.

 Everyone can benefit from panic alarms.
-They offer seniors more independence and privacy because they don’t need to be constantly monitored.
+They offer seniors more independence and privacy because they don’t need to be constantly monitored remotely.
 If they need you, you’re just a push of a button away.

 Do you have any experience with panic alarms to share?
 Tell me about it in the comments below!